thomporter/angular-ratings/README.md

+# REPO ARCHIVED

+No one should be using this now, it's far too old.

 # Angular Ratings

 A diretive to help out with rating systems on your Angular powered website.
 This directive automatically notifies